 Figure 1 Node.js Setup

-4. Restart your computer for the changes to take effect
+4. Restart your machine for the changes to take effect.

 To verify installation, open the GIT Bash Command-Line Tool (or your preferred command-line tool) and enter node -v followed by npm -v (Figure 2):